joaoverissimo/spring-security-kotlin/security-okta/readme.md

 # Security Okta

-This project shows how to use okta on micro-services.
+This project shows how to use okta using micro-services.
 There are two microservices:

 - `service-okta-banner`: create a banner object
 - `service-okta-color`: generate a random colour